rgplantz/itco_ARM/yt_ch06.md

 ![](./assets/images/ch_06/7segment_decoder.svg)

-### Page 132
-  We start with a truth table that shows the relationship of x compared to y.
+3. We start with a truth table that shows the relationship of x compared to y.
 (Remember that GT and LT refer to signed values.)

 |x<sub>1</sub>|x<sub>0</sub>|y<sub>1</sub>|y<sub>0</sub>| EQ | GT | LT |
 |-------------|-------------|-------------|-------------|----|----|----|